anhr/customController/README.md

 <script src="https://raw.githack.com/anhr/customController/master/build/customcontrollers.js"></script>
 ```

-Now you can use customcontrollers object for access to two custom controllers:
+Now you can use customcontrollers object for access to custom controllers:

 ```
-customcontrollers.KnobController - class KnobController.
-customcontrollers.PlayController - class PlayController.
+customcontrollers.KnobController - Example of subtype of CustomController class. customcontrollers.PlayController - Example of subtype of CustomController class.
+ * Periodically changes the selected 3D object.
+ * Adds NumberControllerSlider controller into PlayController for changing of the rate of changing of 3D obects per second. customcontrollers.PrevAndNextController - Example of subtype of CustomController class.
+ * Selects previous or next 3D object.
 ```

 [Example](https://raw.githack.com/anhr/three.js/dev/examples/webgl_custom_controller.html) of using: